finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

 <a name="upsertPortfolioGroupAccessMetadata"></a>
 # **upsertPortfolioGroupAccessMetadata**
-> ResourceListOfAccessMetadataValueOf upsertPortfolioGroupAccessMetadata(scope, code, metadataKey, upsertPortfolioGroupAccessMetadataRequest, effectiveAt)
+> ResourceListOfAccessMetadataValueOf upsertPortfolioGroupAccessMetadata(scope, code, metadataKey, upsertPortfolioGroupAccessMetadataRequest, effectiveAt, effectiveUntil)

 [EARLY ACCESS] UpsertPortfolioGroupAccessMetadata: Upsert a Portfolio Group Access Metadata entry associated with a specific metadataKey.
 This creates or updates the data in LUSID.